andifalk/secure-development-on-kubernetes/gke-provisioning/README.md

 demo-gke  europe-west3-a  1.15.9-gke.8    35.242.252.226  n1-standard-2  1.15.9-gke.8  4          RUNNING
 ```

+## Get access to the cluster

+After successfully creating the cluster you can access the cluster by running _access-gke.sh_.

+You may need to install the gke plugin for kubectl by performing `gcloud components install gke-gcloud-auth-plugin`

 ## Install Prometheus Operator and Grafana for Monitoring

 You may also install Prometheus Operator for monitoring the cluster using _install-prometheus.sh_ script.